 All annuities’ benefits that IRAs do not have is converting the retirement savings into a guaranteed income stream that can’t be outlived.

-With IRAs, withdrawals must be taken by age 72 to fulfill required minimum distributions by the IRS.
+With IRAs, withdrawals must be taken by age 73 to fulfill the required minimum distributions by the IRS.
 With a nonqualified deferred annuity, there are no age limitations to withdrawal from the account.

 Withdrawals from annuities and most IRAs are taxed as ordinary income and are subject to early withdrawal penalties if taken before age 59.5.
 The exception is the Roth IRA or Roth IRA Annuity.